mike2611/etch-a-sketch/README.md

 # Etch-a-Sketch

 >  I got the idea for this project from The Odin Project.
+This project is something between a sketchpad and an Etch-A-Sketch.

 ![screenshot](images/screenShotEtch.png)